markiskander/biomaj-docker/README.md

     sudo docker pull markiskander/biomaj-docker

-If you want to change some settings or build from scratch, refer to the following section.
+If you want to change some settings or build from scratch, refer to **Setting up**.
 Otherwise, skip ahead to **Running biomaj-docker**.

 # Setting up
 First you need to install docker.
 Simply follow the instructions for your OS here: https://docs.docker.com/installation/